Common questions regarding backflowsExpand All

-An irrigation system using potable water, the backflow assembly is usually located adjacent to the water meter box.
+Irrigation system using drinking water: The backflow assembly is usually located adjacent to the water meter box.
 They are also located on the side of the house about 12-36” above the ground.
 This backflow assembly is called a reduced pressure backflow assembly (RPBA).

-Irrigation meters without irrigation systems, a backflow device is attached to the spigot.
+Irrigation meters without irrigation systems: The backflow device is attached to the spigot.
 This backflow device is called a vacuum breaker.

-Irrigation systems using reclaimed water, backflow devices are attached underground for the water and reclaimed meter.
+Irrigation systems using reclaimed water: The backflow devices are attached underground for the water and reclaimed meter.
 The water meter gets a dual check device and the reclaimed meter gets a single check device installed.

 If your property is required by FDEP to have a backflow assembly you will receive a door hanger from Toho notifying you of the installation.
 Installation should take place within a month.

-Irrigation meters having no irrigation system, a vacuum breaker will be attached to the spigot to protect the drinking water supply.
+Irrigation meters having no irrigation system will have a vacuum breakerattached to the spigot to protect the drinking water supply.

 Yes, you can place rocks, plants, shrubs or other decorative items around the backflow (see samples).
 Foliage and decorative rocks should be placed at least two feet away from the backflow to allow easy access for testing and maintenance.
 Decorative fake rocks or enclosures are also available from retailers to cover the backflow.
 Take the measurements of the backflow assembly to ensure the cover fits easily over the backflow.

-Following the guidelines set by the Florida Department of Environmental Protection (FDEP) your residential backflow assembly will be tested once every two years.
+Following the guidelines set by FDEP, residential backflow assemblies will be tested once every two years.
 A contractor will perform the tests on behalf of Toho.